Menu

 Implementation

-In our Saplings provision, children are encouraged to develop their understanding of the world through a range of sensory experiences.
+In our Saplings provision, pupils develop their understanding of the world through a range of carefully planned sensory experiences tailored to their individual needs.

 Impact